vinisha99/FAQDusk/README.md

 **Epics:**
 **1. Registration Test**
 Test Case: As a new user I want to register myself into the system from home page
-Steps: Click register from home page
+Steps:                                                                                                                          i.
+Click register from home page
-Enter email ID , Password and Password confirmation Acceptance criteria: User is successfully registered
+ii.
+Enter email ID , Password and Password confirmation
+Acceptance criteria: User is successfully registered
 Status: Successful

 **2. Login Test**
 Test Case: As a registered user I want to login into the system to access my home page.
-Steps: From home page click on login
+Steps:                                                                                                                          i.
+From home page click on login
+i.
 Enter email and password
-click on Login button
-Acceptance Criteria: User is successfully logged into his account
+ii. click on Login button                                                                                               Acceptance Criteria: User is successfully logged into his account
 Status: Successful

+Test Case: As a registered user I want to logout from the system.
+Steps:                                                                                                                          i.
+From home page click on My Account
+ii.
+Click on Logout option from dropdown                                                                                        Acceptance Criteria: User is successfully logged out from System
+Status: Successful

 **3. Questions Test**
 Test Case: as a logged in user I want to add new questions to be visible ion my profile
-Steps: Click the Create a Question button from home page Type the question in body section click on save
+Steps:                                                                                                                          i.
+Click the Create a Question button from home page
+ii.
+Type the question in body section
+iii. click on save
 Acceptance Criteria: A successful `II WORKS!` message is flashed after question is added into home page.
 Status: Successful

 Test Case: As a logged in user I should be able to view my questions
-Steps: From home page click the View button on the question you want to view Acceptance Criteria: The question opens up in a new page
+Steps:                                                                                                                          i.
+From home page click the View button on the question you want to view
+Acceptance Criteria: The question opens up in a new page
 Status: Successful

 Test Case: As a logged in user I want to edit the questions to update them
-Steps: Click on the view button of the question you want to edit Click on Edit Question button
+Steps:                                                                                                                          i.
+Click on the view button of the question you want to edit
+ii.
+Click on Edit Question button
+iii.
 Edit the question in body section
+iv.
 Click on Save
 Acceptance Criteria: Question should be successfully updated with a `Saved` message flashed in green
 Status: Successful

 Test Case: As a logged in user I want to delete a question to remove them
-Steps: Click on the View button of the question you want to delete Click on Delete button
+Steps: Click on the View button of the question you want to delete
+Click on Delete button
 Acceptance Criteria: Question is successfully deleted with a `Deleted` message flashed in green
 Status: Successful

 **4. Answers Test**
 Test Case: As a logged in user I want to add answer for the question